initstring/MemPG/README.md

 ```

 Each run will generate 1 passphrase, and the entropy for that phrase will be displayed.
 This entropy number is a simple calculation based on the length of the input wordlists for each word.

-This repository is set up in an installable fashion, so you can either:

-1. Just run it from the local directory, using the

 ## Sources